-In 2024, one the challenges we came across was companies setting expectations that just didn’t match up with the salary they were offering.
-A lot of businesses were expecting candidates to take on critical roles, but the salary they offered just wasn’t the right salary for the job.
+In 2024, one of the biggest challenges we observed was companies setting expectations that didn’t match the salary offered.
+Many businesses expected candidates to take on critical roles, but the compensation simply wasn’t competitive.

-This wasn’t a small problem, it had real consequences.
-In fact, in our searches last year, 22% of candidates who had the right experience, skills, and values didn’t move forward because the salary wasn’t competitive enough.
+This mismatch had real consequences.
+In our searches last year, 22% of qualified candidates—those with the right experience, skills, and values—didn’t move forward because the salary didn’t meet their expectations.

-People aren’t just looking for another job, they’re looking for a career.
-They want to grow with the company, make an impact, and be part of something bigger.
+People aren’t just looking for a job—they want a career.
+Candidates want to grow, make an impact, and contribute to something bigger than themselves.

 Investing in Employees: A Win-Win